-I’m thrilled to announce that one of my optical illusions has been shortlisted in the international Best Illusion of the Year Contest.
-You can view the top ten and vote for your favourites before the voting closes on Thursday 12th.
-I’d love it if you were to take a look and if you like my...
+I’m thrilled to announce that one of my optical illusions was one of the finalists in the international Best Illusion of the Year Contest.
+You can view the top ten here.
+My Ambiguous Cardboard Arrow illusion was inspired by the work of Prof Kokichi Sugihara and Terri Rogers.
+What I think makes the illusion special...
 Continue Reading →

 Michael de Podesta is 59 years old in 2019.
 He studied Physics at Sussex University (1978-81) and after almost ‘dropping out’ he went on to finish a PhD there on the arcane properties of metals at cryogenic temperatures.
 He went on to work as a lecturer in Physics at Birkbeck College and University College before leaving academia in 2000 to work at NPL.
 His work at NPL is mainly related to temperature measurement, but in 2004 he started Protons for Breakfast, a course on physics for the general public which ran twice a year until 2014.
 He was awarded an MBE for services to science in 2009.